gingerbeardman/Piyo/README.md

 Everything has been configured to a high degree over a long period of time, meaning it should not require you to do anything other than login to the Twitter website to get the most out of it.

 #Features
-You can see how it compares with other Mac OS X Twitter clients in this spreadsheet: [http://bit.ly/mactwitter](http://bit.ly/mactwitter)
+You can see how *Piyo* compares with other Mac OS X Twitter clients in this spreadsheet: [http://bit.ly/mactwitter](http://bit.ly/mactwitter)

 The following features are supported: